 Our Festool contest ends this week and starting June 1 the new Festool Domino XL, Syslite, and Surfix become available.
 We have them in stock, just waiting for the starting gun.
 You can pre-order anytime.
 We also have a lot of other new Festool stuff either on-line or in stock and almost on-line as it's June 1 when Festool does its big year release.

 We also got in a set of two riffler rasps by Auriou that were designed by Chris Pye with an eye to being a more useful set for carving than the traditional combos.
-Chris Pye carving sets should be back in stock any day.
+Chris Pye carving sets should be back in stock soon we hope.

 |The opinions expressed in this blog are those of the blog's author and guests and in no way reflect the views of Tools for Working Wood.|